 When seeking out material handling equipment, it's essential first to understand that such equipment is broken up into four basic categories.
 You'll need to know the type of equipment that you're looking for to handle the situations that you expect your workplace to encounter.
 They are as follows:

 - Unit Load Formation (typically involving pallets and crates)

 These Four Classifications Divide Into Three Additional Types of Equipment:

 - Conveyors — restricted transport path; includes ETVs, ASR systems, and rolling belts

 - Transports — unrestricted transport path; includes forklifts and supply trucks

 Some equipment can be multi-functional depending on the work environment as well as load spacing and requirements.
 Operators will also require training with the various types of equipment that are used on the premises.
-This means that if you plan on committing to a series of forklift rentals or purchasing new equipment, you'll want to plan for the necessary safety training to ensure that your employees have the skill set to efficiently carry out their roles accident-free.
+This means that if you plan on committing to a series of forklift rentals or purchasing new equipment, you'll want to plan for the necessary safety training to ensure that your employees have the skill set to efficiently carry out their roles accident free.

-Material handling equipment span across a full spectrum of technologies for applications large and small in varied work environments.
+Material handling equipment spans across a full spectrum of technologies for applications large and small in varied work environments.
 Almost all workplaces that utilize a warehouse can benefit from at least one of these machines:

 - Automated storage and retrieval systems (ASRS or ASR systems)

 - Automated guided vehicles (AGV)